A.C.E. Language Institute at Montana State University

 ** Student Services fee includes campus based services.
 The rate may change without notice.

-*** Residence Hall fees are approximate and vary depending on location and single / double occupancy.
-Fees do not include additional one-time $250 housing placement fee.
+*** Residence Hall fees are approximate and vary depending on location and number of occupancy.
+All residence hall packages include meal plans.
+Fees do not include additional one-time $200 housing placement fee.
 Students will pay dormitory costs after arrival.

 See details on MSU campus living here: